matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/007 PKI II.md

 - Also allows us to edit the index.html file.
 ![[Pasted image 20251112162916.png]]
 Normally, we would need to store these in the certs folder, which is where the configuration files searches to find these files.
+We also need to edit the etc/hosts file so that it can contain the model website associated with the correct IP address.
 ![[Pasted image 20251112162935.png]]

 **Adding Root Cert to the Browser Cert in HTTPS Website**
 ![[Pasted image 20251112163018.png]]
+Import our certificate and save it.
+Add it as a new root certificate to the browser, which will then allow us to visit the Apache website without the error.
+Illustrate